drigil/Raytracer/README.md

 # Raytracer
-Raytracer with capabilities to generate spheres and triangles using Blinn Phong shading.
-Reflective and dielectric materials can be rendered as well along with shadows of objects
+Raytracer with capabilities to generate spheres and triangles and shade them using Blinn Phong shading.
+Shadows have been implemented as well.
+Materials can either be diffuse or dielectric.